HELVE/GLOWPOD/README.md

 # GLOWPOD - Advanced Relaxation Chamber
 Glowpod is a relaxation chamber tending to all your relaxation needs.
 It will sooth your senses, allow you to get into "the zone" quickly and efficiently.

-- stable color / pulsating
+- stable color / pulsating / chroma rotation

 ![GALLERY DUAL](/assets/readme_visuals/vaco-dual-gallery.png)